jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 # Your perception is __not__ predictive of performance

-This is something I heard first at this [Slilicon Valley Code Camp talk][SliliconValleyCodeCampTalk].
-If you start to feel the interview is going south, don't panic! __Just keep going.__ It might be that you were given a hard question, in which case you might not be expected to arrive an optimal solution in the given time (and in any case, all other candidates probably struggle through the same question).
+This is something I heard first at this [Silicon Valley Code Camp talk][SliliconValleyCodeCampTalk].
+If you start to feel the interview is going south, don't panic! __Just keep going.__ It might be that you were given a hard question, in which case you might not be expected to arrive at an optimal solution in the given time (and in any case, all other candidates will probably struggle through the same question).
 Or maybe you sense your interviewer is impatient or annoyed.
 Don't assume it's because of your performance, maybe he's having a bad day, or that's just his personality.
 The point is, __you just don't know__.
-Here's in Gayle's own words (the whole talk is really worth it):
+Here it is in Gayle's own words (the whole talk is really worth it):

 <div style="text-align: center;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/8T7a09V1KZo?start=3454" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>